bcgov/diputils/README.md

 The .cpp file is c++ code in the appropriate folder; the .exe file is the verb deployed at the terminal
-* These utilities aim for a language-agnostic format where all scripts (regardless of language) are represented as verbs available on the command-line (hence, from any language via system call)

 ### Notes:
 How to find out your user name in linux / Cygwin prompt: